 After assessing our suppliers against these three criteria, we identified which suppliers met at least one of the above criteria and were therefore classified as high risk for modern slavery practices.
-If a Modern Slavery Statement was not available on the supplier's website, our Finance Team then sent each high-risk supplier a questionnaire to complete.
+If a Modern Slavery Statement was not available on the supplier's website or the Modern Slavery Register, our Finance Team then sent each high-risk supplier a questionnaire to complete.

-We then collated their responses to identify
+We collated their responses to identify

-- The risks of modern slavery in these channels - · The supplier's ability to identify and manage these risks, and - The processes each supplier has in place for breaches of modern slavery.
+- The risks of modern slavery in these channels - The supplier's ability to identify and manage these risks, and - The processes each supplier has in place for breaches of modern slavery.